maxitco/beunss/README.md

 To start a server for multiplayer mode, run "java ss.project.server.Server", and then two times a client.

 Alternatively, open the project in eclipse and start src/ss.project.client.Client.

+Usage:
+No commandline options are necessary.
+Follow the instructions of the TUI, commands between <> should be entered without the <>.

 Folders:
 /bin - binaries